-Online students attend an online orientation that reviews information regarding campus resources available to online students such as library resources and career and IT services.
+Online students attend an orientation that reviews information about campus resources available to online students, such as library resources and career and IT services.
 Online students complete an online Program Guide course in 2GW that provides additional guidance on program requirements and campus services available to online students.
-With the COVID-19 pandemic, many of the services offered across the university have moved virtual, benefitting the online students.
+With the COVID-19 pandemic, many of the services offered across the university have become virtual, a change that benefits the online students.

 Once students matriculate into an online program, they receive support from a student success specialist, provided by 2U, and an academic advisor from GWSPH.
-The role of the student success specialist is to provide answers to straightforward questions regarding documented policies and deadlines.
-The GWSPH academic advisors answer more complex questions, advise on plans of study and guide students on their APEx journeys78.
+The role of the student success specialist is to provide answers to straightforward questions about documented policies and deadlines.
+The GWSPH academic advisors answer more complex questions, advise on plans of study and guide students on their APEx journeys.
 Additional information about online academic advising is in Criterion H1.